swordfatih/CNGui/README.md

-**Many things are changing with the 1.1 version, the following text is about CNGui 1.0**
+**Many things are changing with the 1.1 version (master branch), this version isn't stable.
+The following text is about CNGui 1.0.**

 # CNGui 1.1 (in development)